patriotnewsactivism/AI-Worker-Plus/README.md

 **Advanced AI Employee Creator with Voice Commands, Long Tasks & Cloud Sync**

-AI Worker Plus is a cutting-edge React application that creates specialized AI employees for various tasks.
-With voice-activated commands, long-running task processing, memory assistance, and cloud synchronization, it provides a comprehensive AI employee solution.
+AI Worker Plus is a cutting-edge React application that transforms a basic HTML AI employee creator into a sophisticated, modern AI assistant platform with voice activation, long-running tasks, and cloud synchronization capabilities.

 ## 🌟 Key Features